jtulak/RdRand/README.md

 with unpredictable behavior based on thermal noise.
 The entropy is fed into a 3:1 compression ratio entropy extractor (whitener) based on AES-CBC-MAC.
-Online statistical tests are performed at this stage and only high quality random data are used as the seed for cryptograhically secure SP800-90 AES-CTR DRBG compliant PRNG.
+Online statistical tests are performed at this stage and only high quality random data are used as the seed for cryptographically secure SP800-90 AES-CTR DRBG compliant PRNG.
 This generator is producing maximum of 512 128-bit AES blocks before it's reseeded.
 According to documentation the 512 blocks is a upper limit for